 How To Incorporate Tempo Hills Into Your Training

 Tempo hills have that unique combination of a high average intensity combined with a strong aerobic and anaerobic component.
-On top of this there is increased muscle fibre recruitment which places greater stress on the nervous system.
+In addition, there is increased muscle fibre recruitment which places greater stress on the nervous system.
 And there’s also the increased eccentric loading from the downhills.

 From my own experience, 2-3 of these sessions during a 8-12 week training block can be very effective.